kingwiss/Cerebrayyy/README.md

 - Git installed on your system
 - Node.js (v14 or higher)
 - GitHub account
-- Appwrite account and project
+- No external dependencies required
 - Stripe account for payments

 ### 🔧 GitHub Setup (First Time)